Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 ## 10. Group properties

 The group properties panel allows you to access information about a group and to change the processor and graphic properties of its tracks.
-You can display a group's properties panel via the corresponding entry in the drop-down menu displayed by the properties button of the group header ([Overview](#2-overview) - **K3**).
+You can display a group's properties panel using the corresponding entry in the drop-down menu displayed by the properties button of the group header ([Overview](#2-overview) - **K3**) or using the keyboard shortcut `⌘ + ⎇ Option + P` (Mac) or `Ctrl + Alt + P` (Linux/Windows).

 <p align="center">
 <img src="Images/section-group-properties.1-v2.0.1.png" width="242"/>